Percolation properties of the classic Sierpinski carpet and sponge: Introduction

 With each iteration one-ninth of the mass is removed while the carpet remains self-similar.
-The correlation length $\xi $ for this system is the length of the carpet, and so increases to infinity---when measured by the size h\textsubscript {$i$} of the smallest hole---as the number $i$ of iterations goes to infinity.
+The correlation length $\xi$ for this system is the length of the carpet, and so increases to infinity\,\LyXbar \,when measured by comparison to the size\textit{ $\mathrm{h}_{i}$} of the smallest hole\,\LyXbar \,as the number \textit{i} of iterations goes to infinity.
 Thus the iterative construction of this recursive, self-similar fractal resembles the approach to a percolation threshold.

 In this paper, relations between critical exponents are derived that are identical to those characterizing uncorrelated percolation.
 This suggests the term ``recursion percolation'' for the critical phenomena exhibited by recursive fractals.